akhileshkrsingh1/Next_word_predictor/README.md

 ## Project Description

-This project tokenizes the frequently asked questions (FAQs) provided for the **DSMP 2023**.
+This project tokenizes the frequently asked questions (FAQs) provided for a data science course.
 It aims to process the FAQ content using NLP techniques, specifically tokenization.
 Tokenization is the first step toward preparing text data for machine learning models, and this project provides a simple and straightforward approach to that task.

 The key objective of the project is to:
 - Tokenize the FAQ dataset.